 The goal of the Mid-Day Mentoring Program is to help each woman develop and reach her own potential through NAMES (Networking, Advocacy, Mentoring, Education and Skill-Building).

 The Mid-Day Mentoring Program will:

-Six key areas of focus have been identified for matching Mentees with their Mentors.
+We use six key areas of focus for matching Mentees with their Mentors (in addition to personal interests and experience).
 Please note these areas tend to be the most common for our members, however mentoring is not limited to these areas: